Posthitis (balanoposthitis) in children

 Extract

 • Bacterial infection of the glans penis and the foreskin (balanoposthitis) is a common condition among preschool-age children.
-It is usually caused by a physiologically tight foreskin and fingering of the foreskin with soiled hands.
-The term balanitis is often used for the inflammation of the foreskin even if it actually means inflammation of the glans.
+It is usually associated with a physiologically tight foreskin.

 • Bathing is the only treatment needed in mild cases.
 Local antimicrobial or antifungal ointment may be necessary in more severe ones.

-• An orally administered antimicrobial drug may be considered if posthitis (infection of the foreskin) is not settled by topical treatment or if a rapid test for streptococcus taken from the preputial discharge is positive.
+• An orally administered antimicrobial drug may be considered if posthitis is not settled by topical treatment or if a rapid test for streptococcus taken from the preputial discharge is positive.

 • In complicated cases, circumcision may be warranted.

-Read full article of Posthitis (balanoposthitis) in a child
+Read full article of Posthitis (balanoposthitis) in children

 Search terms